mikekeith52/Police-shootings-insights_updated/README.md

 - signs_of_mental_illness
 - body_camera
 - flee:Foot
+- child
 - young adult
+- adult
 - state:almost_all_white

-The last time I ran this exercise with a less-complete dataset, I used slightly different model inputs, and the significant inputs were:
+The last time I ran this exercise with a smaller dataset, I used slightly different model inputs, and the significant inputs were:
 - The white percentage in the given state of the shootings
 - The age of the suspect
 - Whether the suspect displayed signs of mental illness